LIHPC-Computational-Geometry/scotch-rs/README.md

 ### Build the documentation

-If your scotch installation lies in a non-standard path, you will need to set the `RUSTDOCFLAGS` environment variable to build the documentation:
+If your Scotch installation lies in a non-standard path, you will need to set the `RUSTDOCFLAGS` environment variable to build the documentation:

     export RUSTDOCFLAGS="-C link-arg=-L$SCOTCHDIR/lib"